cloudmesh-community/hid-sp18-523/project-report/report.md

 * Linear Regression
 * HyperTuned Boosted Decision

-Best model was decided based on accuracy and it was used for prediction of sales price of all  Items across all store outlets.
+Best model was decided based on accuracy and that was used for prediction of sales price of items across all store outlets.

-Model was  deployed on Azure Cloud, AWS Cloud, Local machine and Docker image and exposes to generate the prediction of prices for Item Identifiers.
+Model was  deployed on Azure Cloud, AWS Cloud and Local machine for predicting prices.
+Docker image was created for reproducing.
 Performance was benchmarked on different cloud and local environment.
 On comparison we observed that prediction performance was best on AWS cloud.

 ## Performance Comparison